February 22, 2025

 I must say though I think they give you all that food at the MTC so that you will have energy reserves when you get out to the field.
 My first week in Congo, I was starving and ate very little, so I am thankful that I ate least got a lot of food at the MTC.

-I would say don’t bring a suit to Africa but the only good reason to bring a suit is to look good on the day that you get to go the temple.
-When I was there for 3 weeks, we only got to go once ’cause the temple was under renovations.
-Other groups got to go everyday if they wanted to, but we only went once.
-My entire district except for me and the sister from Cote D’Ivoire was going through the temple for the first time.
-It was interesting to be with them.
-I got to be in a session full of people going through the temple for the first time.
+I would say the only good reason to bring a suit on your mission is to look good on the day that you get to go to the temple.
+When I was there we only got to the temple once because it was under renovations.
+Earlier groups got to go to the temple everyday if they wanted to, but we only went once.
+My entire district except for me and the one sister from Cote D’Ivoire were going through the temple for the first time.
+It was interesting to be with them through that experience.
+I got to be in a session full of Africans going through the endowment for their first time.
 Needless to say, they were all confused after going through it and the majority of gospel conversations following focused on the temple.

-There were only four Americans in the French program leaving: me, an Elder going to Benin, another Elder going with me to Congo to my right, and an American sister (wow) going to the Reunion Islands near Madagascar.
+There were only four Americans in the French program leaving: me, an Elder going to Benin, another Elder going with me to Congo to my right, and an American sister going to the Reunion Islands near Madagascar.
+White sister missionaries can only serve in Reunion and having them in the Ghana MTC is extremely rare.

 The next day we left for the airport at 3 pm.
 We took Ethiopian Airways to Addis Ababa, Ethiopia.